imagekitio/docs-keep-a-changelog/collaboration-and-sharing/README.md

 Based on your needs, you can create your DAM workflow and organize, share, and control access for users and user groups with various permission levels.

 ## Access and permission management

+{% hint style="info" %}
+A new restricted media library user will see an empty media library until any files, folders, or media collections are shared with them.
+{% endhint %}

 ImageKit allows you to control access to assets by sharing media collections, files, and folders (and therefore their subfolders and files) with selected restricted media library users or user groups at varied permission levels ranging from view-only to full administrative or manage access.
 Implicitly, by not sharing an asset or media collection with users or user groups, you prevent access to those resources and their contents by such users.